Everyone thinks they’re empathetic.

 This is what happens when writers skip the psychological work.
 When empathy stays performative.
 When the ego protects itself from the contamination of genuinely understanding the opposition.
 You get villains who function mechanically but collapse under the slightest scrutiny.
 Who exist to be defeated rather than understood.

 And readers feel it, even when they can’t name it.
 They finish the book and forget the antagonist’s name by the following week.
 Nothing lingers.
 Nothing haunts.
-The villain was never real enough to leave a mark.
+The villain was never real enough to leave a mark and no amount of CGI or dramatic prose can make that less true.

 The Craft Principle